Claes G. Ryn

-Claes is professor of Politics at the Catholic University of America, where he was Chairman of his department for six years.
-He has taught also at Georgetown University, the University of Virginia, and Louisiana State University.
+Claes was professor of Politics at the Catholic University of America before retiring in 2021, where he was Chairman of his department for six years.
+He has also taught at Georgetown University, the University of Virginia, and Louisiana State University.

 In 2011 Ryn received the CUA Provost’s award for Distinguished Achievement in Research.
 In 1992 The CUA Graduate Students Association named him Outstanding Graduate Professor.

 He is Editor of the scholarly journal Humanitas.
 Ryn was Chairman and co-founder of the National Humanities Institute, President of the Academy of Philosophy and Letters, of which he was also co-founder, and President of the Philadelphia Society.
 He has lectured widely in the United States, Europe, and Asia, especially China.
 A frequent visitor to China, he gave the Distinguished Foreign Scholar Lectures at Peking University in 2000.
 These lectures were published as a book in Chinese translation by Peking University Press in 2001.
 In 2012 he was named Honorary Professor at Beijing Normal University.
 Three of his books and many of his articles have been published in China.
 He is an Honorary Member of Sweden’s oldest and largest student association, Heimdal, at Uppsala University.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –